zalando-nakadi/nakadi-manual/docs/api-spec-generated/paths.md

 * Using `EventTypeSchema.type` other than json-schema or passing a `EventTypeSchema.schema` that is invalid with respect to the schema's type.
 Rejects with 422 Unprocessable entity.

-* Referring any of Validation, Enrichment or Partition strategies that does not exist or whose parametrization is deemed invalid.
+* Referring any Enrichment or Partition strategies that do not exist or whose parametrization is deemed invalid.
 Rejects with 422 Unprocessable entity.

 Nakadi MIGHT impose necessary schema, validation and enrichment minimal configurations that